greg-raven/grus/_posts/2012-06-18-obama-executive-amnesty.md

 Greg Raven

 P.S.
-Let’s face it: You are a sociopathic, lying sack of shit.
-As with everything else you’ve done since usurping the office of the presidency, this is anti-America, unconstitutional, immoral, and self-serving.
+Let's face it: You are a sociopathic, lying sack of shit.
+As with everything else you've done since usurping the office of the presidency, this is anti-America, unconstitutional, immoral, and self-serving.